Looking for more support as you prepare for your SPHR exam? Join our HR Certification Study Group on Facebook.

 Your SPHR certification is valid for three years after testing.
 To maintain your SPHR credential, you must earn 60 recertification credits over a three-year time span or retake the exam.
 Of the 60 recertification credits required, 15 must be Business Management & Strategy credits.

-Both the PHR and SPHR exam pass rates are close to 50% (59% PHR, 57% SPHR), it is critical to make sure you meet the requirements of each and develop a proper plan for preparing to take the exam.
+It is critical to make sure you meet the requirements of both the PHR and SPHR and develop a proper plan for preparing to take the exam.

 What Is a Passing Score For the PHR Exam?